-Cash advances are typically charged at a higher interest rate than credit card purchases, so expect to pay anywhere from 22% to 29% interest on any cash withdrawals you make.
+Cash advances are typically charged at a higher interest rate than credit card purchases, so expect to pay anywhere from 22% to 29% interest.
 You will also have to pay an ATM fee for the withdrawal.

 7. If you have not yet filed your income taxes and you are expecting an income tax refund, do it now.

-Your income taxes will be processed in approx <2 weeks and the amount automatically deposited to your bank account.
+Your income taxes will be processed in approximately 2 weeks after filing and the amount automatically deposited to your bank account.